Most of the time, when real estate pros look for CRMs, they come across the ones that can have a steep monthly price tag.

 In ending this article, I want to leave you with two general bonus tips I almost missed.

 1) Task and File Management

-Each app/template by default has “tasks” displayed at the end and files you can attach.
+Each app/template, by default, has “tasks” displayed at the end and files you can attach.

 2) Setting Up Forms for Assistants and Team-Members

-In case you also do some sort of cold calling or prospecting over the phone (by the way, you can check out my article about real estate prospecting conversion rates), with Podio, you can also create forms that team members and/or assistants can use to enter information from the calls.
+In case you also do some cold calling or prospecting over the phone (by the way, you can check out my article about real estate prospecting conversion rates), with Podio, you can also create forms that team members and/or assistants can use to enter information from the calls.